andres-abreu/REGEX-TUTORIAL/Develop/gits.template.md

-REGEX-TUTORIAL
+# REGEX-TUTORIAL
-A regular expression or regex is a pattern describing a certain amount of text.

-Summary
+A regular expression or regex is a string of text-patterns or text-hyrogliphocs that help match, locate and manage text.
+Regex is supported in all the scripting languages such as Perl, Python, PHP, JavaScript as well as general purpose programming languages such as Java and Word for searching texts.

+## SUMMARY
 A regular expression or also known as regex, is a sequence of hyrogliphoc-characters such as numbers, letters, percent-sign, arrows, dashes, ect., that defines a specific search pattern.
-Regex are extremely useful in finding and extracting data from any text by performing a specific search pattern using the hyrogliphio-characters.
+Regex are extremely useful in finding and extracting data from any text by performing a specific search pattern using the hyrogliphio-characters and can be used to set input-parameters for users such as emails, passwords, ect.

-Table of Contents
+## TABLE OF CONTENTS
-Anchors
+* Anchors
-Quantifiers
+* Quantifiers
-OR Operator
+* OR Operator
-Character Classes
+* Character Classes
-Flags
+* Flags
-Grouping and Capturing
+* Grouping and Capturing
-Bracket Expressions
+* Bracket Expressions
-Greedy and Lazy Match
+* Greedy and Lazy Match
-Boundaries
+* Boundaries
-Back-references
+* Back-references
-Look-ahead and Look-behind
+* Look-ahead and Look-behind

+### Regex Components
-Regex Components are commonly found in various programming languages, however, the implementation of the characters may differ.
+Are commonly found in various programming languages, however, the implementation of the characters may differ.
+The following is an example with some of the regex components:
+~EXAMPLE: /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

+### Anchor components
-Anchor components specifies a location within a particular string to search, they match postiions before, after or between characters.
-For example: * ^A = match at the beginning of a line.  * A$ = match at the end of a line.
+Specifies a location within a particular string to search, they match postiions before, after or between characters.
+For example:
+* ^A = match at the beginning of a line.
+* A$ = match at the end of a line.

-Quantifiers ( * + ? {} ) allow for the specification of how many instances of a character, character-class or group must be present in the input for a match to be found.
+### Quantifiers ( * + ? {} )
+Allow for the specification of how many instances of a character, character-class or group must be present in the input for a match to be found.
 For an example: abc{2,5} matches a string that has ab followed by the numbers 2 up to 5 c

-OR Operator (|) is used to match characters or expression of either the left or right of the operator.
+### OR Operator (|)
+Is used to match characters or expression of either the left or right of the operator.
 For an example (G|g) will match either G or g from the input string.

+### Character Classes
-Character Classes are also known as character-sets are one of the most common used features of regex, they allow you to direct the regex engine to match only one out of several characters.
+Are also known as character-sets are one of the most common used features of regex, they allow you to direct the regex engine to match only one out of several characters.
 Simply place the characters between square [ ] brackets.
-For an example, if you would want to match a letter 'k' and letter 'p' do the following [kp].
+For an example, if you would want to match a letter 'k' and letter 'p' do the following [ kp ].

+### Flags
-Flags are optional parameters to a regex that modifies its behavior of searching.
+Are optional parameters to a regex that modifies its behavior of searching.
 A flag changes the default searching behaviour of a regular expression.
 A flag is denoted using a single lowercase alphagetic character.

-Grouping and Capturing groups area a way to treat multiple characters as a single unit, they are created by placing the characters to be grouped inside a set of parentheses.
+### Grouping and Capturing groups
+Are a way to treat multiple characters as a single unit, they are created by placing the characters to be grouped inside a set of parentheses.

+### Bracket Expressions
-Bracket Expressions can be used to match a single character or collating element.
+Can be used to match either a matching list expression or a non-matching list expression such as collating-elements, collating-symbols, equivalence-classes, character-classes or range-expressions.

+### Greedy quantifiers
-Greedy quantifiers match the longest possible string and Lazy Match quantifiers match the shortetst possible string. (* + {}) are greedy operator, so they expand the match as far as they can through the provided text.
+Match the longest possible string, for the example: (* + {}) are greedy operator, so they expand the match as far as they can through the provided text.
+**Lazy quantifiers** are the opposite to the greedy quantifiers, they repeat a minimal number of times, for the example: +? matchies the preceding character or subexpression 1 or more times, however, as few as possible.

+### Boundaries
-Boundaries have various functions or uses, lets take a look at the different boundary-constructs.
+Have various functions or uses, lets take a look at the different boundary-constructs.
 * ^ The beginning of a line
 * $ The end of a line
 * \b A word boundary